-Search continues for those unaccounted for after Tropical Depression Fred slammed North Carolina county
+2 more deaths reported, 5 people still missing after flooding in Haywood County, North Carolina

-(CNN)Authorities in North Carolina are still searching for 17 people who remain unaccounted for after Tropical Depression Fred caused heavy flooding in Haywood County, killing two people.
+Three people who were reported missing were found, Haywood County EMS said early Friday morning.

-Three people who were reported missing were found, Haywood County Emergency Management said early Friday morning.
+Christopher said officials do not have an exact number of residents displaced because of the storm, "but I can tell you that there are mobile home parks that were completely destroyed."

-Two people died from drowning when the storm swamped or washed away homes and roads in the western region of the state, Gov. Roy Cooper said.
+The storm swamped or washed away homes and roads in the western region of the state, Gov. Roy Cooper said.

 Cooper toured the area Thursday, saying the number of those unaccounted has "fluctuated."